Exploring the superwind mechanism for generating ultrahigh-energy cosmic rays using large-scale modeling of starbursts: Observational status

 \section{Observational status}

 The Pierre Auger Collaboration reported a $4.5\sigma$-significant correlation between the arrival direction of cosmic rays with energy $E > 38~{\rm EeV}$ and a model based on a catalog of bright starburst galaxies~\cite{Aab:2018chp,Aab:2019ogu}.
-In the best-fit model, $11^{+5}_{-4}\%$ of the cosmic-ray flux originates from these objects and undergoes angular diffusion on a scale $\theta \sim 15^\circ \pm 5^\circ$.
+In the best-fit model, $11^{+5}_{-4}\%$ of the ultrahigh-energy cosmic-ray (UHECR) flux originates from these objects and undergoes angular diffusion on a scale $\theta \sim 15^\circ \pm 5^\circ$.
+The model signal is largely dominated by the four nearest starbursts: NGC 253 (which is 2.7~Mpc away), M82 (which is 3.6~Mpc away), and NGC 4945 and M83 (which are both 4~Mpc away and relatively close to one another); see Fig.~\ref{fig:e1}.
+M82, however, is outside the field of view of Auger and therefore the anisotropy signal is dominated by the other three nearby starbursts.
+This is evident in the result of the test statistics which is almost independent of propagation effects~\cite{Aab:2018chp,Aab:2019ogu}.
 The angular spread derives from a Fisher-Von Mises distribution, the equivalent of a Gaussian on the sphere, and corresponds to a top-hat scale $\psi \sim 1.59 \times \theta = (24 \pm 8)^\circ$.
 Median deflections of particles in the Galactic magnetic field are estimated to be

-where $Z$ is the charge of the ultrahigh-energy cosmic ray (UHECR) in units of the proton charge~\cite{Aartsen:2015dml}.
+where $Z$ is the charge of the UHECR in units of the proton charge~\cite{Aartsen:2015dml}.
 Thus, the requirement $ \theta_{\rm G} \alt \psi$ implies that UHECRs contributing to the Auger anisotropy signal should have $Z \alt 10$ and $E/Z \sim 10~{\rm EeV}$.

+Measurements of the primary energy, and shower properties like the atmospheric column depth at which the longitudinal development of a cosmic-ray shower reaches maximum, $X_{\rm max}$, and its fluctuations provide a reliable information of the nuclear composition~\cite{Anchordoqui:2018qom}.
+The first two moments of the $X_{\rm max}$ distribution reported by the Pierre Auger Collaboration, which are displayed in Fig.~\ref{fig:e2}, seem to indicate that in the energy range of interest the nuclear composition is consistent with a mixture of CNO, F, and Ne, as required to accommodate the observed anisotropy signal, i.e., $Z \alt 10$.